willGraham01/PiranhasHalfyord/plot/scenes/07-hideout-infiltration.md

 Once the fight is over, the party can loot the HQ and the bodies of Carlton and Fordem for valuables.

-- Carlton has his two scimitars, and his golden tooth necklace.
-The blink ring and pistols can also be looted but will need repair before they are in a usable state.
-- Fordem has his weapons and gold tooth necklace.
 - Carlton's desk has a master key for the hideout and cellar.
 It also has a number of papers that incriminate Groubun, including instructions for the use of the collar and the runic key to unlock it.
 - Carlton's room has further loot:
   - The bedside table has the collar key on it.